LucaDofing/KAIST_MLFR_Project/report/Report.md

 With the model setup several parameters such as inertia, mass, damping, friciton, gear ratios, maximum applied torque can be defined.

 ### 2.3 Damping Effect Analysis
-In the ater GNN our Goal was it to estimate the damping of the generated robot setup.
+In the later GNN our goal was it to estimate the damping of the generated robot setup.
 To validate that a proper damping estimation is crucial for predicting the system response an identical physical 1-link simulaton was performed under varying damping parameters.

 #### 2.3.1 Experimental Setup
 The following specifications were used for the damping analysis:

 **Physical Properties:**
 - **Mass**: 3.0 kg (main link body)
 - **Fingertip Mass**: 0.5 kg (end effector)